The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Introduction

-The physical thresholds and the dynamics of spontaneous symmetry breaking are specifically important for two interrelated reasons: Firstly, in the absence of any thresholds the infrared sector of the SM is not accessible, and the SM parameters have to be chosen for cutoff values at least above the electroweak scale.
+The physical thresholds and the dynamics of spontaneous symmetry breaking are specifically important for two interrelated reasons: Firstly, in the absence of any thresholds the IR sector of the SM is not accessible, and the SM parameters have to be chosen for cutoff values at least above the electroweak scale.
 Such a procedure requires the identification of momentum and cutoff scales, which typically work qualitatively but not quantitatively.
 Secondly, the fRG renormalisation scheme differs significantly from the standard $\overline{\textrm{MS}}$ and MOM schemes used in particle physics, and the use of the respective perturbative $\beta$-functions may only work qualitatively.
 In particular, the naive identifications of momentum and cutoff scales for physical thresholds such as the electroweak symmetry breaking scale may not be suitable.
 Indeed, we shall observe in the present computation, that it is nearly off by one order of magnitude.
-This has a significant impact on the parameter choices and hence on the selected UV-IR trajectory as well as potentially on the fixed point class.
+This has a significant impact on the parameter choices and hence on the selected UV-IR trajectory as well as potentially on the fixed-point class.

-To wrap up, the present work includes for the first time the sub-Planckian physics of spontaneous symmetry breaking, both in the electroweak sector and in QCD.
-Moreover, all physical threshold effects are included, and both properties are necessary (but not sufficient) for a precision determination of the matter parameters of the ASSM.
-Finally, we determine the pole mass of the top quark instead of estimating it by Euclidean running masses.
-This precision determination including that of the pole mass is of qualitative importance for the high energy stability range of the Higgs sector, as well as the UV fixed point physics.
-For the latter, we find in the present approximation \textit{novel} fixed point properties: the matter fixed point is asymptotically free (Gau\ss ian or shifted Gau\ss ian), but with a flat Higgs potential with \textit{two} relevant directions.
-Our analysis includes, also for the first time, a thorough error analysis of the present truncation, which suggests that the present findings have to be corroborated within systematic extensions of the truncation.
+To wrap up, the present work includes for the first time the sub-Planckian physics of spontaneous symmetry breaking, both in the electroweak sector and in QCD, including all physical threshold effects.
+This is necessary (but not sufficient) for a precision determination of the matter parameters of the ASSM.
+We also determine the pole mass of the top quark instead of estimating it by Euclidean running masses.
+This precision computation is of qualitative importance for the stability of the Higgs sector at high energies, as well as the UV fixed point physics.
+For the latter, we find \textit{novel} fixed point properties: the matter fixed point is asymptotically free (Gau\ss ian or shifted Gau\ss ian), but with a flat Higgs potential with \textit{two} relevant directions.
+Our analysis includes a thorough error analysis, which suggests that the present findings have to be corroborated within systematic extensions of the truncation.